Thailand’s Elephant Temple is HUGE

 Shooting Drone Video of Wat Ban Rai

 After touring the Elephant Temple I (of course) asked permission to see if I could fly the drone.
 I got an enthusiastic yes!
 I shot two full batteries of video and a battery of still shots as well.
-It was late in the day, there were no monks in residence, most of the tourists had gone home and the sun was setting; it was perfect!
+It was late in the day, there were no monks in residence.
+Most of the tourists had gone home and the sun was setting; it was perfect!

-How to Get to Wat Ban Rai
+About Wat Ban Rai

 Address: Tambon Kut Phiman, Amphoe Dan Khun Thot, Chang Wat Nakhon Ratchasima (GPS: 15.299282, 101.737013)